McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ```
 {% raw %}
 const router = useRouter()
-const currentRoute = router.pathname
+const currentRoute = usePathname()

 const icons = [<LooksOneIcon key={'transcripts-page'} />, <LooksTwoIcon key={'privacy-policy'}/>]
 {% endraw %}
 ```

-The code initializes the router object we will use to determine which page the user is currently on.
+The code initializes the router object and determines which page the user is currently on.
 We also defined an array of icons that we will use in the drawer that is shown on small screens.

 Modify the `pages_drawer` constant by adding the following lines of code inside the `List` component:
 ```